-Also, did you know that a lot of companies will filter out CV’s that don’t use certain keywords?
-That’s why it’s essential that you make sure you have referred back to the job description – doing this will ensure that your application gets in to the right hands for consideration.
+Did you know that a lot of companies will filter out CVs that don’t use certain keywords?
+That’s why it’s essential to refer back to the job description – doing this will ensure that your application lands in front of the right person for consideration.
 Otherwise, you could be applying for a job where the CV doesn’t even get seen by the recruiter…

 Show industry insight

-Commercial awareness is an essential skill for anyone working in law.
-Showing that you have awareness of the industry as well as the world around us is one of the best ways to stand out to a recruiter.
-Sometimes it’s not enough to know how to do the role, you have to be educated in your area, and have a good knowledge of other industries too.
+Commercial awareness is an essential skill for anyone working in the law.
+Showing that you have awareness of the industry and the world around us is one of the best ways to stand out to a recruiter.
+Sometimes it’s not enough to know how to do the job.
+You have to educate yourself about current affairs, and bring this to the table at your interview.
 A commercially aware individual is far more attractive than someone who doesn’t know what’s going on in the world or the industry around them.

 If you’re looking for Solicitor roles, click here to take a look at the latest jobs on our website.